Becki is a mother of four who has been an online writer for more than 12 years.

 My Challenge to You

-Doing a search, I found the video at right on YouTube.
-Although it is two years old, I can actually remember the incident the man in the video is describing.
-He is absolutely right: these types of acts of violence are disturbing and unnecessary.
+Doing a search, I found the video above on YouTube.
+Although it is several years old, I can actually remember the incident the man in the video is describing.
+He is absolutely right: These types of acts of violence are disturbing and unnecessary.
 I believe that we can affect and influence others around us by committing ourselves to selflessly perform acts of kindness in order to help others.

 My challenge to you is to take the time in the next week to reach out to others in kindness.
 Even if you can only perform one act of kindness, do it.
 Hold a door open for someone with their arms loaded.
 Carry shopping to someone's car for them.
 Smile more often.
 Give up the best seat in the house for someone who needs it more than you (or even someone who doesn't).
 Take care not to respond in anger.
 Compliment someone.
 The ways in which one can show kindness are endless.
 The point is just to do it!